 On the 31 October 2015, it became mandatory for teachers to report known cases of FGM to the police.
-At The Westgate School, we regard it as the duty of every employee to report to the police any knowledge of FGM or potential FGM, in addition to making the School's DSL aware without delay. 'known' cases are those where either a girl informs the person that an act of FGM - however described - has been carried out on her, or where the person observes physical signs on a girl appearing to show that an act of FGM has been carried out and the person has no reason to believe that the act was, or was part of, a surgical operation within section 1(2)(a) or (b) of the FGM Act.
-In these situations, the DSL and/or head will be informed and that the member of teaching employees has called the police to report suspicion that FGM has happened.
+At The Westgate School, we regard it as the duty of every employee to report to the police any knowledge of FGM or potential FGM, in addition to making the School's DSL aware without delay.
+'Known' cases are those where either a girl informs the person that an act of FGM - however described - has been carried out on her, or where the person observes physical signs on a girl appearing to show that an act of FGM has been carried out and the person has no reason to believe that the act was, or was part of, a surgical operation within section 1(2)(a) or (b) of the FGM Act.
+In these situations, the DSL and/or headteacher will be informed and the employee must call the police to report suspicion that FGM has happened.
 At no time will employees examine pupils to confirm this.